vaimo/composer-changelogs/README.md

 Templates use Mustache syntax with some extra helpers (for which the built-in templates serve as documentation/examples).

+When relying on the generators to produce the changelog documentation, make sure to add the output path to VCS ignore file as well to avoid producing unintended modifications.
+The file will be overwritten if exist in the repository before the documentation generation is called.

 ## Changelog

 _Changelog included in the composer.json of the package_